-Despite the reporting and tracking efforts underway at the City and County, neither the City nor County currently has an inventory of community emissions.
-We Energies has not provided community level energy data, commercial businesses do not centrally report waste and recycling data, and there is a lack of readily accessible data in other categories within ICLEI software.
+Despite the reporting and tracking efforts underway at the City and County, neither the City or County currently has a full inventory of community greenhouse gas (GHG) emissions.
+The City has been hampered in its ability to contemplate the creation of an emissions inventory because We Energies has not provided community level energy data, commercial businesses do not centrally report waste and recycling data, and there is a lack of readily accessible data in other important categories that need to be assessed.
+A GHG emissions inventory for the entire County community involves the further challenge that it would require the voluntary participation of all municipalities within the County.